 The reception will be followed by presentations and a keynote address by an award-winning writer.
-We often accomodate guests on Friday evening, but please check with us first if you are considering bringing someone along: (816) 235-1168.
+We often accommodate guests on Friday evening, but please check with us first if you are considering bringing someone along: (816) 235-1168.

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.

 Coffee, juice, water, light snacks will be served both Saturday and Sunday.
 Upon registration, you will be provided with a detailed schedule and map to Diastole.

 Credit students: Regular tuition rates and fees apply.
 Fees for credit follow the normal university fee structure for coursework (out of state is waived).
 Credit registration and fees must be received before the conference begins.

-Conference cost without college credit is $159.00 for attendance at all sessions, readings, and receptions.
+Conference cost without college credit is $159.00 for participation in all sessions, readings, and receptions.
 Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission (see "Manuscript Evaluation," below).

 You will receive a full refund if you notify us by Tuesday, June 13, 2018.
 After that, a $50.00 charge is retained.
 No refunds after the conference begins.
 The sponsors reserve the right to cancel the program if enrollment is insufficient and all paid registrants will receive a full refund.
 For information, call 816-235-2736.